Capati/odin-vk-guide/website/docs/02-drawing-with-compute/03-vulkan-shaders-ccode.md

 - `-o` specifies the output file, `gradient.comp.spv`, which will contain the compiled SPIR-V code.

-## Setting up the descriptor layout
+## Setting Up The Descriptor Layout

 To build the compute pipeline, we need to create its layout.
 In this case, the layout will only contain a single descriptor set that then has a image as its binding 0.